partrita/ANARCII/README.md

 For the user guide please read the Wiki page: https://github.com/ALGW71/ANARCII-DEV/wiki

+## Citing this work
+ANARCII code in is based on the following paper: "ANARCII – A Generalised Language Model for Antigen Receptor Numbering"

-If using this tool please cite:
+If you use it, please cite:

 ```
 Greenshields-Watson et al. 2025